MetalBlockchain/metal-docs/docs/community/tutorials-contest/2021/hardhat-fork/README.md

             })
         }

-        // We tell Wavax contract that we are cool with Swapper contract using our Wavax on our behalve await wavaxTokenContract.approve(swapper.address, ethers.constants.MaxUint256)
+        // We tell Wavax contract that we are cool with Swapper contract using our Wavax on our behalf await wavaxTokenContract.approve(swapper.address, ethers.constants.MaxUint256)

         // Check balance before the swap